aboutroots/js-courses-ref/TEST.md

 4. How does Coercion work?
 5. Explain the differences between == vs ===.
 When should double equals be used and when not?
 6. Scope and lexical scope - what does it mean?
 7. const keyword
 8. let or var keyword?
 9. What does hoisting mean?
 10. What is closure?
-10. How does the 'this' Keyword works (incl.
+11. How does the 'this' Keyword works (incl.
 Arrow fn)?
+12. What is a prototype and prototype chain?
+13. How does prototype inheritance works?
+14. Give the differences between Classical and Prototypal Inheritance?